coveooss/platform-sdk/README.md

 * The call returns the generated ordering ID if you did not specify one.
 You can store it.
 It can be useful to delete a batch of documents.

 ### Pushing a batch of documents
-For overall performance, it is better to push your documents in batch.
+For overall performance, it is better to push your documents in batches

 ```csharp
 PushDocument firstDocumentToAdd = new PushDocument("http://www.coveo.com/page1") {